 The creators of this game realize that the bar is not the only place visited by bachelorette parties.

 In this very popular series of games, all you do is take turns asking each other questions.
 But the thing is, these are questions like "Would you be willing to nail shingles to your feet for a 1-in-4 chance to win your dream home?" or "What business would you prefer to own? a) an adult diaper changing service b) an art studio where sculptures are made out of used vibrators and dildos?"
 And the best part is, even though only one person is answering the question at any time, everyone can play by guessing what they will answer.
 And whoever guesses wrong drinks!
-This is the portable version of the popular game, which can be played at home or at the bar.
-The reason we didn't give it a higher rating is only because it's not the raunchiest game out there and isn't particularly bachelorette-specific - although there are other versions in the bachelorette party games section that are better, though they aren't as portable.
+There are other versions of this game in the bachelorette party games section too.
+The only reason we didn't rate this game higher is because it's not the most portable; it won't fit in your pocket, but you could probably still bring it to the bar if you have a large purse.

 Male Stereotypes Game: Rating: 9